zoriya/blog/content/blogs/transcoder/index.md

 ## Initial idea

-When I think of videos, my first thought initially goes to ffmpeg.
+When I think of videos, my first (and last) thought goes to ffmpeg.
 As always, ffmpeg does support HLS with the following command:

 ```bash
 ffmpeg -i in.mkv -f hls ...